fabulous-dev/Fabulous/docs/update.md

 But behind the scenes, `Cmd<'msg>` is really only an array of functions.
 This makes testing `Cmd<'msg>` really difficult (no way to know what the functions are) and the functions `init` and `update` as well.

 In the case you want to unit test your code, even if you're using `Cmd<'msg>` inside `init` and `update`, the best way is to use of the `CmdMsg` pattern.

+This is a general pattern applicable when using Elm-like programming model.
+It is not linked to Fabulous specifically.

-Fabulous has some helpers to help you achieve this.
+Fabulous only provides some helpers to help you achieve this with less code.

-The principle of this pattern is to replace any direct usage of `Cmd<'msg>` from `init` and `update`, and instead use a discriminated union called `CmdMsg`.
+The principle is to replace any direct usage of `Cmd<'msg>` from `init` and `update`, and instead use a discriminated union called `CmdMsg`.

 ```fsharp
 type Model =